Looking for jobs in Brussels? These tips will get your job search started to help you find your ideal job in Belgium’s international capital.

 Belgium’s multinational workforce is highly skilled and language is key to landing a job in Brussels.
 Unemployment is relatively low compared to other European countries at 8.3 percent in June 2016 (ec.europa.eu).
 With many EU institutions, NATO and other major international organisations and multi-national companies based in Brussels, there are many job opportunities for foreigners in Belgium.
 But keep in mind it is not easy to make it through the tough Belgian laws, and you will need the required documentation, which may include a Belgian work permit (explained below).

 Besides reading our guide to finding jobs in Belgium, here you can find more information on the job market in Brussels, Belgian work permits and where to look to find jobs in Brussels.
+Learning experts Springest, can help you decide which course to follow to help you find your dream job.

 Jobs in Brussels